BallisticLA/RandBLAS/README.md

 The directory "z_scratch/" is a scratch workspace for debugging, preparing examples, and informal benchmarking.

-## Installing proto RBLAS
+## Installing RBLAS
 ### Dependencies
-proto RBLAS can be compiled with a C++11 compliant compiler and depends on CMake, BLAS++ and Random123. proto RBLAS has optional dependencies on GTest and OpenMP.
+RBLAS can be compiled with a C++11 compliant compiler and depends on CMake, BLAS++ and Random123.
+RBLAS has optional dependencies on GTest and OpenMP.

 #### BLAS++
 Blas++ is a C++ API for the Basic Linear Algebra Subroutines.
-BLAS++ can be installed with GNU make or CMake. proto RBLAS depends on the CMake install of BLAS++.
+BLAS++ can be installed with GNU make or CMake.
+RBLAS depends on the CMake install of BLAS++.
 One may compile and install BLAS++ from [source](https://bitbucket.org/icl/blaspp/src/master/) using CMake with the following recipe: